alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * Soundboarding on work needed for AutSPACEs and what I can start saying yes to.

 #### Any other topics
+* EK - Probation statements - on the list to do please.

 ## Date: 24 May 2022